KamyaK-1/Foundations-of-Machine-Learning/Week 2/README.md

 If you encounter any difficulties while solving the assignments, refer to the official documentation of these two libraries for guidance.

+# Regression

+Read sections 9.1,9.2 and 9.10(till Page 403) from Sheldon Ross.
+This is to provide a basic understanding of linear regression.
+The implementation of this concept, along with other complex models, will be covered in the coming weeks.